senator/pizzabox/README.md

 PizzaBox
 ========

-PizzaBox is an application I'm dreaming up 1) to teach myself some Java and
+PizzaBox is an application I'm dreaming up 1) to teach myself some Ruby and
 2) to practice on building things made up of nice, loosely coupled components that play well.